p00ya/browser-activity/README.md

 3. Move the `chrome-discord-bridge` binary somewhere permanent.

-> :warning: WARNING: if you move the `chrome-discord-bridge` binary again later, you must repeat step 4.
+> ⚠️ WARNING: if you move the `chrome-discord-bridge` binary again later, you must repeat step 4.

 4. Run: